FILM HANSEL AND GRETEL DIRECTOR YIM PIL SUNG

 Home of Happy Children: siblings Man-bok (Eun Won-jae), Jung-soon (Jin Ji-hee) and Yeong-hee (Shim Eun-kyung) in Hansel and Gretel (2007)

-In its defence Hansel and Gretel overcomes the resistible call of its let love conquer all message once the three surviving children learn to turn their backs on Eun-soo and retreat into their world of self-imposed isolation.
-The film deals with issues ranging from a critique of the capitalist system of production and competition (kidnapping and cannibalism) to critical depictions of so-called “civilised” family relations and conservative disciplinarianism (parental violence and actual sexual abuse).
-Yet it is less a morality tale than an explicit drama about child abuse, rape revenge, corruption and willful self-delusion.
-At its heart, the film has something to say about parental authority: as the only adult, for instance, Eun-soo is literally besieged by the primitive and sadistic impulses of a dysfunctional family which must perpetually overcompensate for an absence of adult authority figures.
+Hansel and Gretel is less a morality tale or critique of modern capitalism than a simple drama about abuse, revenge and willful self-delusion.
+As the only adult, Eun-soo is literally besieged by the primitive and sadistic impulses of a dysfunctional family which must perpetually overcompensate for an absence of adult authority figures.
 And the girl Yeong-hee, who has such trouble articulating herself in a manner that isn’t apparently solicitous, can only relate to others using language which she was forced to learn from her abuser.
 Indeed the story — which concerns the retreat of three once good but now very screwed up children into an immersive fantasy world that exists only in their damaged hearts — is potentially a profound and touching one.
-But, here, I felt that lyrical note was forgotten.

-The film’s full colour pastel style and asexual cartoon quality is hardly imaginative.
-It should, one senses, be a repository for imaginary critters and other fairytale tropes — this is, after all, not the adult Eun-soo’s film but rather the childrens’, for they conjure the world we see
+Sadly, the film’s pastel-color style and asexual cartoon quality is hardly compelling.
+It could have been a fun repository for imaginary critters, subterranean arching passageways and other fairytale tropes — diegetically speaking this is, after all, not the adult Eun-soo’s film but rather the childrens’, for they (like Ofélia in Pan’s Labyrinth) conjure the world we see

 8 December, 2008